prmtrun/primate/docs/modules/poly.md

 # Poly

-This handler module supports SSR and hydration and serves Poly (Svelte 4) components with the `.poly` extension.
+This module serves Poly (Svelte 4) components using the `.poly` extension.

 ## Install